bashojs/basho/README.md

-# Basho: Shell Automation with Plain JavaScript
+# Bashō: Shell Automation with Plain JavaScript

-Basho lets you to write complex shell tasks using plain JavaScript.
+Bashō lets you to write complex shell tasks using plain JavaScript.
 It mixes well with shell commands and scripts; so you can choose the best tool for the job.

 Install basho first.